 Computerized accounting systems have also improved the functionality of accounting departments by increasing the timeliness of accounting information.
-This greatly streamlines decision-making and the functionality of the whole company.
-By giving a more accurate and updated look at current operations, decision makers are able to make more reliable and accurate decisions.
-Information technology has helped improve many financial reports including cash flow statements, departmental profit and loss, as well as market share reports.
+This greatly streamlines the decision-making and the functionality of the whole company.
+By giving a more accurate and updated look at current operations, decision-makers are able to make more reliable and accurate decisions.
+Information technology has helped improve many financial reports including cash flow statements, departmental profit, and loss, as well as market share reports.

 Faster Processing and Better Reporting

 Information technology systems allow accountants to process large amounts of financial information and quickly process it through the accounting system.
 With a quicker processing time for individual transactions, the amount of time needed to close out each accounting period is greatly decreased.
 Quarterly and year-end closing periods can be especially taxing for accounting departments, but, with the shortened time due to computerized systems, accountants can work at a more efficient and effective rate.

 Reporting that goes to outside investors and stakeholders are also greatly improved by computerized accounting systems.
 With better reporting, investors can determine if a company is a good investment or not.
 This can help companies find equity financing to help expand their businesses.

 The Growth of Accounting Software

 There are a number of software tools that accountants have at their disposal that make their job easier and more efficient.
 Some of those options, detailed in the Procedia journal of Social and Behavioral Sciences, are listed below.